seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 ?
 Type of raster data
 Quantitative - Continuous variable across the raster

-?
-Statistic to calculate
-sum - sum of value of valid cells overlapping with sketch

 ✔ Created seamounts report
 ✔ Registered report assets in project/geoprocessing.json